BLS vs CPR: What’s the Difference and Which Course Do You Need?

 Healthcare Students

-Students in nursing, medicine, paramedicine, dental hygiene, respiratory therapy, and other health science programs are generally required to hold current BLS certification before beginning clinical placements.
-Obtaining BLS certification early in your program demonstrates professionalism and preparedness.
+Students in nursing, medicine, paramedicine, dental hygiene, respiratory therapy, and other health science programs generally must hold current BLS certification before beginning clinical placements.
+Specifically, paramedic students must have BLS before their first clinical placement.
+Additionally, obtaining BLS certification early in your program demonstrates professionalism and preparedness.

 First Responders

-Firefighters, police officers, lifeguards, and other first responders benefit from BLS-level training because they may need to provide advanced resuscitation support before paramedics arrive.
-BLS certification complements other certifications such as first aid and Emergency Medical Responder (EMR) training.
+Firefighters, police officers, lifeguards, and other emergency responders benefit from BLS-level training because they may need to provide advanced resuscitation support before paramedics arrive.
+BLS complements other certifications such as Standard First Aid and Emergency Medical Responder (EMR) training.

 Fitness and Recreation Professionals